-11.0Retaliation - In accordance with federal civil rights laws, the subrecipient shall not retaliate against individuals for taking action or participating in action to secure rights protected by these laws.
+- 11.0Retaliation In accordance with federal civil rights laws, the recipient shall not retaliate against individuals for taking action or participating in action to secure rights protected by these laws. - 12.0Non-discrimination Contract Requirements -Recipients must include comprehensive Civil Rights nondiscrimination provisions in all contracts funded by the recipient.

-- 12.0Non-discrimination Contract Requirements -Subrecipients must include comprehensive Civil Rights nondiscrimination provisions in all contracts funded by the subrecipient. - 13.0Pass-through Requirements Subrecipients are responsible for the compliance of contractors and other entities to whom they pass-through funds including compliance with all Civil Rights requirements.
-These additional tier subrecipients must be made aware that they may file a discrimination complaint with the subrecipient, with FDLE, or with the USDOJ Office for Civil Rights and provided the contact information.
+13.0Pass-through Requirements - Recipients are responsible for the compliance of contractors and other entities to whom they pass-through funds including compliance with all Civil Rights requirements.
+These additional tier subrecipients must be made aware that they may file a discrimination complaint with the recipient, with FDLE, or with the USDOJ Office for Civil Rights and provided the contact information.